-There's no shortage of things worth seeing on Broadway or Off Broadway these days.
+There's no shortage of enticing Broadway or Off-Broadway shows these days.
 But the steady rise in ticket prices has made it harder for theater lovers to take advantage of what may be a new golden age of Broadway.
 The situation is not as dire as it seems, though: Discount Broadway tickets are everywhere, and modern technology makes it easier than ever to find cheap seats.
 If you play your cards right, you can even find them for sold-out smashes like Hamilton and Wicked.
 Here are the five best ways to score some cheap Broadway tickets.

 How to get cheap Broadway tickets